 Sunidhi Chauhan’s robust vocals and Richard Clayderman‘s piano to back her.
 WOAH!!!!
 One sensational number that went completely unnoticed as the film came out cropper at the box office.
 What a lovely soundtrack Uuf Kya Jaadoo Mohabbat Hai was!

-All said and done, Sandesh Shandilya remains an underrated, under-utilised composer in modern times.
-The musician extracted the best out of his favourites viz. the late Ustad Sultan Khan, K S Chitra, Sonu Nigam, Shreya Ghoshal, Sunidhi Chauhan, Sanjeevani and KK.
+All said and done, Sandesh Shandilya remains an underrated, under-utilized composer in modern times.
+The musician extracted the best out of his favourites viz. the late Ustad Sultan Khan, K S Chitra, Sonu Nigam, Shreya Ghoshal, Sunidhi Chauhan, Sanjeevani, and KK.
 Hope to hear more from this maverick composer who will always remain my favourite.